 A night at Zen Guesthouse

-Perched high up on the kloof of Jeffrey’s Bay, there’s no better way then to sleep in a place with a luxurious view with the sound of waves crashing against the rocks while you fall asleep.
+Perched high up on the kloof of Jeffrey’s Bay, there’s no better way than to sleep in a place with a luxurious view with the sound of waves crashing against the rocks while you fall asleep.

 Pulling up at our next living quarters, pretty much exhausted from the driving, the hot weather and our lunch we had along the shore at Dolphins Point, there was nothing more we wanted to do then get out the car and nap for a few hours before gallivanting for supper later on.

-Pressing the buzzer to the complex, dogs began to bark and Courtney stayed put in the drivers seat, saying through the car window, “I love you but if the dogs come running, I’m not sure I’ll be able to protect you”– This is the same person I’m going to marry in a few months and saying that to me while standing bare feet on a strangers stoep is not what you want to say at a woman whose already weary.
+Pressing the buzzer to the complex, dogs began to bark and Courtney stayed put in the drivers seat, saying through the car window, “I love you but if the dogs come running, I’m not sure I’ll be able to protect you”– This is the same person I’m going to marry in a few months and saying that to me while standing bare feet on a strangers stoep is not what you want to say at a woman who’s already weary.
 I have no energy to even answer back.